simonmichael/hledger/hledger/hledger_options.m4.md

 ------------------------------------------
 `-p "bimonthly from 2008"` -- periods will have boundaries on 2008/01/01, 2008/03/01, ...
-`-p "every 2 weeks"`  -- starts on closest preceeding Monday `-p "every 5 month from 2009/03"` -- periods will have boundaries on 2009/03/01, 2009/08/01, ...
+`-p "every 2 weeks"`  -- starts on closest preceding Monday `-p "every 5 month from 2009/03"` -- periods will have boundaries on 2009/03/01, 2009/08/01, ...
 ------------------------------------------